aihyytiainen/pollsite/README.md

 	(in my case <*> is postgresql://hyxhyx and <**> is a random key I genereated)

--activate virtual environment and install dependencies wiith these commands in project folder:
+-activate virtual environment and install dependencies with these commands in project folder:

  	$ python3 -m venv venv
 	$ source venv/bin/activate